The Integrated Wildlife Habitat Ranking System 2009

 vegetation types, 16 types of disturbed lands (such as agriculture, urban, and mining), and one water

-Beginning with this release of CLC v3.0, the Cooperative Land Cover Map will be revised continuously,
+Beginning with the release of CLC v3.0, the Cooperative Land Cover Map will be revised continuously,

 with new versions being released every 6 - 12 months.
 FWC will now take lead on updating and maintaining